shaunwong/skct/src/documents/contents/section1.html.md

 ###Blacklist

-SKCTs that are blacklisted because they're no longer usable.
-These are projects that are either no longer supported by their developers or do not have APIs and source-code for others to work with and/or contribute to the project.
+SKCTs that are blacklisted because they're currently not in a usable state.
+These are projects that are either no longer supported by their developers or do not have APIs and source-code publicly available.
+The purpose of the blacklist is not to dissuade researchers/developers from these resources, but rather to give them an idea of how easily they can access the source-code for future projects.

 ##Categories